Zurga/ecto_sync/README.md

   {:ok, assign(socket, posts: posts)}
 end

-def handle_info({{Tag, _event}, sync_args}, socket) do
+def handle_info({{PostsTags, _event}, _} = sync_args, socket) do
   {:ok, posts} = EctoSync.sync(socket.assigns.posts, sync_args)
   {:noreply, assign(socket, posts: posts)}
 end
 ```
-1. When a Tag is updated, all posts that contain that tag  will be updated.
+1. When a Tag row is updated, all posts that reference that tag will be updated.
-2. When a Tag is inserted, the tag will automatically be added to the corresponding post.
+2. When a PostsTags row is inserted, the tag will automatically be added to the corresponding post.

-The tag is loaded from the database once for each event handled by EctoSync.
+The Tag is loaded from the database once for each event handled by EctoSync.
 The result is then cached and this cached version will be used when other processes call
 `EctoSync.sync/2` with the args provided in `handle_info`.

-### Subscribe to insertions of assocs that can be used for row creation:
+### Subscribe to events of rows that are used as assocs:
 #### PostForm.ex
 ```
 def mount(params, session, socket) do tags = list_tags()
   if connected?(socket) do
-    EctoSync.subscribe_assocs(Post)
+    EctoSync.subscribe(tags)
   end

   {:ok, assign(socket, tags: tags)}